Arivald8/VCWatcher/README.md

     self.debounce_time: int = 1 # Debounce time in seconds
     ```

-- **Excluded Directories and Files**: Speficy directories and files to be excluded from monitoring.
+- **Excluded Directories and Files**: Specify directories and files to be excluded from monitoring.
 By default they are:
     ```
     self.excluded_dirs = {'node_modules', '.git', '__pycache__', 'venv'}
     self.excluded_files = {'db.sqlite3', '.gitignore', 'package-lock.json', '.env'}